cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-3.rst

 **Goals:**
         1. Learn how to compute inverse kinematics
-        2. Use FK+IK to create a mirroring setup
+        2. Use forward and inverse kinematics to program a naiive walking gait for Pupper!!!

 .. figure:: ../../../_static/lab3.jpg
     :align: center